archtechx/tenancy/README.md

 You won't have to change a thing in your application's code.\*

-- :white_check_mark: No model traits to change database connection
+- :heavy_check_mark: No model traits to change database connection
-- :white_check_mark: No replacing of Laravel classes (`Cache`, `Storage`, ...) with tenancy-aware classes
+- :heavy_check_mark: No replacing of Laravel classes (`Cache`, `Storage`, ...) with tenancy-aware classes
-- :white_check_mark: Built-in tenant identification based on hostname
+- :heavy_check_mark: Built-in tenant identification based on hostname

 \* depending on how you use the filesystem.
 Be sure to read [that section](#filesystemstorage).
 Everything else will work out of the box.